Unreal Engine

 Create a project on the dashboard, paste the project key into the desktop app, point it at your Unreal project folder.
 Done.

-Why Unreal projects need specialized source control
+Why Unreal projects need source control built for them

 Blueprint workflows and locking